To configure the firewall to take a packet

 capture or an extended-capture.
 If you choose extended-capture,

 define the capture length.
-This allows the firewall to capture more
+This will allow the firewall to capture

-packets and provide additional context related to the threat.
+more packets to provide additional context related to the threat.

 the action for a given threat is allow, the firewall does not trigger

 a Threat log and does not capture packets.
 If the action is alert,

 you can set the packet capture to single-packet or extended-capture.

 All blocking actions (drop, block, and reset actions) capture a